 “What if I smoke a cigarette today…does that mean I failed?”

 After doing 45 minutes of work she had made some great progress.
 We weren’t finished, but considering the magnitude of the work and the very public setting, we had done some amazing work.
 As we walked off the flight I asked her how she was doing.

-I explained, “No, you would not have failed!” and we then had a longer conversation about how the chemicals from the cigarettes were working as a way of taking the edge off of her emotional state.
-More work might be needed, but she now has a tool to deal with the cravings when they come up.
-I reassured her that even if she only remembers to tap for one out of every four cigarettes then she would be smoking 12 to 16 less cigarettes a day.
+I explained, “No, you would not have failed!” and we then had a longer conversation about how the chemicals from the cigarettes were working as a way of taking the edge off her emotional state.
+More work might be needed, but she now had a tool to deal with the cravings when they came up.
+I reassured her that even if she only remembered to tap for one out of every four cigarettes, then she would be smoking twelve to sixteen few less cigarettes a day.
 That is huge.

 - Lesson 11: Our clients want so badly to be successful.
 When someone comes to me for help with cigarettes it is because they have already tried everything in the world.
 I am normally a last ditch effort.
-Because of this there are already lots of emotions around feeling like a failure in the past.
+Because of this, there are already lots of emotions around feeling like a failure in the past.
 Addiction can be really hard emotionally because we hate the feeling of not having control of our actions.
-Also, if I really am a last ditch effort then there is the thought of “If this doesn’t work then I am stuck with this forever.”
+Also, if I really am a last ditch effort, there is the thought of “If this doesn’t work, I am stuck with this forever.”

 She smiled knowing that she had support in this and went on her way.

 - Lesson 12: The reason I helped Rachel was because she asked.
 I love sharing the good word about EFT, but I also didn’t want to miss this opportunity.
 Even though Rachel probably understands much less about EFT than most of my regular readers, she knows a lot more about me.
 She knows about my working style and my personality.
 She also knows that I understand her and where she is coming from.
 As a professional practitioner this is a very valuable to me.